U.S. Steel Building - USX Tower

 Ground was broken for the US Steel Building in March of 1967.
 The United States Steel Corporation, one of the largest steel producers in the world, wanted to make a statement about the strength and beauty of steel.
 The original concept was to design the tallest building in the country, with an outer facing completely made of Cor-Ten Steel.
 It was to be a huge advertisement for the steel industry, which was centered in Pittsburgh.

-It was the first structure in the nation to use liquid-filled, fireproofed columns as a safety feature.
-The 18 support columns are filled with a mixture of water and anti-freeze.
-It was the best the steel industry could produce, remaking the Pittsburgh skyline and towering over the city landscape.
+The tower was the first structure in the nation to use liquid-filled, fireproofed columns as a safety feature.
+The eighteen support columns are filled with a mixture of water and anti-freeze.
+In case of fire, the liquid solution would dissipate its heat by convection allowing the columns to resist flames for four hours.
+It was the best that the steel industry could produce, remaking the city skyline and towering over the urban landscape.

-The current US Steel Building is the third building used in the history of the USX Corporation.
+The current US Steel Building is the third downtown building used in the history of the USX Corporation.
 In 1898 the Carnegie Building was considered "steel headquarters."
 The building was razed to build the Kaufman's Annex.
-In 1952, a 40-story structure, to be shared by the U.S. Steel Corporation and the Mellon Bank and Trust Company, was constructed adjacent to the present day Mellon Square.
-This building is considered the first US Steel Building.
-It is now part of the Mellon complex, called Three Mellon Center.
+In 1952, a 40-story structure, to be shared by the U.S. Steel Corporation and the Mellon Bank and Trust Company, was constructed adjacent to present-day Mellon Square.
+This is considered the first official US Steel Building, now called Three Mellon Center, part of Mellon's downtown campus.

 Wikipedia: U.S. Steel Tower.